-The returned object can be used in the img library instead of a filename.
 Both the memory stream and it's use in the image library is experimental and can change.
 In case you wonder where this can be used: when you use the swiglib library for graphicmagick, it can return such a userdata object.
 This permits conversion in memory and passing the result directly to the backend.
 This might save some runtime in one-pass workflows.
-This feature is currently not meant for production.
+This feature is currently not meant for production and we might come up with a better implementation.